itskar/Country-List-App/README.md

 <img src="https://github.com/itskar/Country-List-App/blob/master/CountryList.gif">
 </p>

-This is an Android application that displays a summary of my portfolio on the first page.
-The user can click on a button to go to the next page which contains a list of countries.
-The user can then click on a cuntry to pull up details of the country.

 ## Features
 * Displays a summary of my portfolio on the landing activity (page).
 * The user can scroll down and click on a button to go to the next activity which contains a list of countries.